 farmer & butcher, 1922, 1931, 1937, farming 150+ acres

 In 1922, A W Fairman was farming both Malthouse and Paddock Farms)

 (Evidence from postcard of 1926 that this was tall part of present Malthouse)

 Mrs. White (in village, but no address, 1892, 1896) - resident of Thorpe House, 1904, 1908, 1912, 1916, 1922

 Sidney Frederick Lansdale, Registrar of births, marriages & deaths, 1910 ['Lansdale' could be mis-spelt for 'Lansdell'?]

 Mr. & Mrs.

 Cliffe 1979 - present

-research by Mrs Cliffe, Mrs Fairman, Mrs Filmer, Mrs Wheeler)
+(Based on research by Mrs Cliffe, Mrs Fairman, Mrs Filmer, Mrs Wheeler)